-'Is Jane Clark in the house?' he first I thought I would not have her in asked, fastening his eyes intently upon 'Jane Clark!' she repeated, apparently not recollecting the name at 'Yes, Jane Clark,' he said, in a very emphatic voice and manner.
+'Is Jane Clark in the house?' he asked, fastening his eyes intently upon 'Jane Clark!' she repeated, appa- 'Yes, Jane Clark,' he said, in a very emphatic voice and manner.

-'O, I now remember there was such a girl boarded with me a few days,' she 'It is, indeed,' he replied, looking replied.
-'But she went away, yesterher full in the face as if he would day; I hardly knew her name, for she read her inmost thoughts.
-'What em- came to stay only a few weeks; but I ployment was she engaged in while she did not board her any longer, as I began to suspect she might be a bad character, 'She worked down town as a book- and such I have not in my house, if I 'Iane Clarke was an innocent, virtuous girl, when she came to your 'You do not know where she is, I house, probably more so than any female under this roof,' he added, 'Oh no, she replied,' 'No doubt she Well, sir, you use very strange lanimmediately left after committing the guage for a young man who appears as murder.
+O. I now remember there was such a girl boarded with me a few days,' she 'It is, indeed,' he replied, looking replied.
+'But she went away, yesterto suspect she might be a bad character, 'She worked down town as a book- and such I have not in my house, if I 'Jane Clarke was an innocent, virtuous girl, when she came to your 'You do not know where she is, I house, probably more so than any female under this roof, he added.
+'Well, sir, you use very strange lanimmediately left after committing the guage for a young man who appears as murder.
 It is possible she may have well as you do,' she replied.
 'You drowned herself.
 It seems almost im- must not believe all you read in the possible that she could have done such newspapers, sir, I can tell you.
 I keep a deed and not disturbed us; but we a respectable house, and editors may knew nothing of the affair until some say what they please.
 They are altime after breakfast.
-I never saw the ways putting lies in their papers to in it last night,' he said.
+I never saw the ways putting lies in their papers to 'I believe the newspapers have told by such an upstart as you are.
+You in it last night,' he said.
 'You can- my doors.' not deceive me!
-I can look through your fair-seeming face, into your guilty such a poisonous atmosphere,' he said, house,' she replied.
+I can look through soul.'
+'I will not hear such language in my house,' she replied.

 'You have heard much worse, but seldom any thing like truth,' he added. town.
-I perceive the truth cuts you to the quick.
+"I perceive the truth cuts you to the quick.
 I have no doubt but Jane whom he cordially shook hands.
-She Clark is now in this house.'
-'You are a very saucy, impertinent man when you say so,' she replied, her eyes flashing, and her lips trembling. ' You are a very wicked, vile woman when you deny it,' he added.
-'I can read your very character in your face, and God's vengeance will not always inquired Mrs. Mellen. sleep.'
-'You are wonderfully wise,' she said, sneering, and scornfully curling her upper lip.
+She Clark is now in this house.' man when you say so,' she replied, her Mrs. Mellen had been to hire a house, eyes flashing, and her lips trembling. when you deny it,' he added.
+'I can and live separate from her husband. read your very character in your face, and God's vengeance will not always inquired Mrs. Mellen. sleep,' ' You are wonderfully wise,' she said, sneering, and scornfully curling her upper lip.

-'Wise enough to read your vile character,' he replied. ' Jane Clark has not gone from this house; but is now concealed in some room.
-Did I not see her face at the window as I crossed the street?
-Oh, wretched woman, you cannot deceive me!
-Now he did not see Jane's face, but asked the question to test her sincerity live with her!' added Hattie. and truth. ' No, sir, it was the face of another that,' he said. girl you saw,' she replied.- Let me see that girl, and then I Hattie. can judge,' he said.
+'Wise enough to read your vile the house. character,' he replied.
+'Jane Clark has not gone from this house; but is now woman's, yesterday, for I saw her at the concealed in some room.
+Did I not window this morning, said Hattie,see her face at the window as I crossed the street?
+Oh, wretched woman, you cannot deceive me!'
+Now he did not see Jane's face, but asked the question to test her sincerity live with her!' added Hattie. and truth.
+No, sir, it was the face of another that, he said. girl you saw,' she replied.

+'Let me see that girl, and then I Hattie. can judge,' he said.